scandycuz/full-stack-project/README.md

 ### Search

 Searching Startup Pitches would be a very useful element for the app.
 I will add a search bar to the header that will send an ajax call to the RESTful API based on the user's query.
 The results would render in a new `CampaignSearchIndex` component with its own route.
-I would also like to add lazy loading to the `CampaignSearchIndex` component, along with additional seed data to better demonstrate the feature.
+I will also add lazy loading to the `CampaignSearchIndex` component, along with additional seed data to better demonstrate the feature.

 ### Categories